MicrochipTech/PIC32MZW1_Workshop/06_develop/README.md

 > The RAM can be automatically dynamically allocated from the RTOS heap within the RTOS Configuration.
 Creating RTOS objects dynamically has the benefit of greater simplicity, and the potential to minimise the application's maximum RAM usage.

 The System task routine then calls the RTOS scheduler, thereafter all RTOS threads will be managed by the scheduler and the ``SYS_Tasks`` function will not return.
-MHC also generates the individual daemon threads that will run the MPLAB Harmony libraries and the application tasks (`_APP_SENSOR_Tasks` and `_APP_MQTT_Tasks`).
+MCC also generates the individual daemon threads that will run the MPLAB Harmony libraries and the application tasks (`_APP_SENSOR_Tasks` and `_APP_MQTT_Tasks`).

 <p align="center">